pyspec/pyspec/README.md

 # pyspec #
 ## A Pythonic package for spectral analysis ##

 This is an on-going project in which I'm gathering codes for spectral analysis that I've been developing for my own research in oceanography.
-In particular most of these codes were developed for a project on the horizontal wavenumber spectra in Drake Passage ([dp_spectra](https://github.com/crocha700/dp_spectra)).
+In particular, most of these codes were developed for a project on the horizontal wavenumber spectra in Drake Passage ([dp_spectra](https://github.com/crocha700/dp_spectra)).
 Contributions are very welcome.

 ## Installation ##